 Scotiabank received a re-drafted version of our 2018 proposal, where we continue to demand a more comprehensive and substantial policy on Human and Indigenous Peoples’ Rights.
 We have been pursuing these issues with a number of other companies, mainly financial institutions for a few years, now, but none more doggedly than Scotiabank.
 We have been urging the corporate board to include language in their governance documents to secure and uphold the rights, specifically Human and Indigenous Peoples Rights, surrounding their financial involvement in the construction of the Dakota Access Pipeline (DAPL).
 Our dialogue has led to some additional language in their human rights policy, but nothing that satisfies our initial request for changes and additions to their governing documents, such as Articles of Incorporation or By-laws.
-We have recently declined their request to withdraw our proposal after further fruitless discussion, and hope that shareholders will, once again, have the opportunity to vote on our resolution at the 2019 annual meeting of shareholders.
+We have recently declined their request to withdraw our proposal after further fruitless discussion.
+Recently, we have learned that shareholders will, once again, have the opportunity to vote on our resolution at the 2019 annual meeting of shareholders.
 This proposal continues to focus on the board of directors in an effort to convince them as fiduciaries, to take responsibility for the harm they have inflicted by lending bank funds to support major pipeline projects negatively impacting indigenous peoples and communities.

 We have re-filed an updated version of our 2018 Citigroup resolution for 2019, on Human and Indigenous Peoples’ Rights, much like our other proposals stemming from numerous corporations’ financial support and involvement in the construction of the DAPL.
 We strongly urge Citi to “put their money where their mouth is” and make the necessary changes to the governance documents ensuring the protection of Human and Indigenous Peoples’ Rights.
 Our proposal has (of course) been challenged, and after a conversation in early January, HII agreed to withdraw the resolution on the terms that C would continue dialogue with us on the Human and Indigenous Peoples’ Rights.